neil-72/emissions-data-analyzer/README.md

 ## Notes

-1. The tool assumes all emissions values are in metric tons CO2e
+1. The tool uses Claude AI to intelligently convert various unit formats to metric tons CO2e
 2. Both market-based and location-based Scope 2 emissions are captured when available
-3. Historical data for up to two previous years is included when found
+3. Historical data for previous years is included when found
-4. Source details provide page numbers and context where data was found
+4. Source details preserve the exact location and context of the data

 ## Limitations

 * Requires valid API keys for both Brave Search and Claude
 * Works best with PDFs that have machine-readable text
-* May miss data in complex tables or images
+* May need assistance with complex table layouts or non-standard units
 * Accuracy depends on the clarity and structure of the source report
+* Network access required for API calls and PDF downloads

 See DOCUMENTATION.md for technical details.